wiseleyb/recipe-files/md/pot_stickers.md

 If you want make your own dough/wrappers... from [Serious Eats](https://www.seriouseats.com/pork-and-leek-dumplings-with-homemade-wrapper)

 > **For the Dough**: place flour in bowl of food processor.
 With machine running, slowly drizzle in water until cohesive dough is formed (you probably won't need all the water).
-All dough to ride around processor for 30 seconds.
+Allow dough to ride around processor for 30 seconds.
 Form into a ball using floured hands and transfer to a bowl.
 Cover with a damp towel and let rest for at least 30 minutes.

 **Basic Dipping Sauce**: 50/50 soy sauce/recie-wine-vinegar ... season with whatever you want - I like sesame oil, gochojang, and Marie Sharp's Hot sauce... but you can add almost anything you want, mustard, ginger, fish sauce, sambal, etc.